bongiozzo/musica_mustdie/output/band_deadlock.md

 # Deadlock

-Дискография
+## Дискография

-"I'll Wake You...When Spring Awakes (EP)" 2000, Melodic Death Metal "The Arrival" 2002, Melodic Death Metal
+### "I'll Wake You...When Spring Awakes (EP)" 2000, Melodic Death Metal

+1. In Fear Of Closing The Eyes 02:21
+2. Fire 02:19
+3. The Circumstance Of Recognizing You Are Wrong 03:13
+4. Citocran 01:10
+5. Find Your Own Light 04:08
+6. To Be In Love 02:28
+7. A Song Full Of Abhorrence In A World Witohut Feelings...
+03:01
+8. A World Without Feelings 01:04

+### "The Arrival" 2002, Melodic Death Metal

+1. Opening The Gates...
+02:36
+2. With A Smile On My Face 06:50
+3. Killing The Time With Haemoglobin 11:03
+4. Spring Awoken 04:08
+5. The More Money They Get, The Colder Their Hearts 05:55
+6. Menschanhand 05:11
+7. This Winter Day's Magic 05:11
+8. Lebe Wohl 05:39
+9. Prealudium 02:15
+10. Love, I Think I Had Never Felt It Before, So I Cannot Say That I Have Felt It This Time, But You Were My Everything 04:43
+11. ...
+For The New Prophets

-"Earth.Revolt" 2005, Melodic Death Metal
+### "Earth.Revolt" 2005, Melodic Death Metal

+1. Demonic (Tonus Diabolus) 00:31
+2. 10,000 Generations in Blood 08:04
+3. The Year of the Crow 04:11
+4. Everlasting Pain 06:45
+5. Earth.Revolt 04:35
+6. More Tragedies to Come 06:03
+7. Awakened By Sirens 05:25
+8. Kingdom of the Dead 05:36
+9. May Angels Come 11:12
+10. Harmonic 01:49

+Johannes Prem - Vocals
+Sebastian Reichl - Guitar
+Gert Rymen - Guitar
+Thomas Huschka - Bass
+Tobias Graf - Drums

+Produced and engineered by D. Richter and S. Reichl.
+All music written by S.reichl and T. graf.
+Recorded and mixed by D. Richter at Gaia studios january 2005 - march 2005.
+Mastered march 2005 by Ziggy at Zigzound denmark.
+Artworkand design by Peter Hoffmann.
+Band photography by S. Scherer.
+All female vocals and keyboards performed by S. Weniger.

-"Wolves" 2007, Melodic Death Metal
+### "Wolves" 2007, Melodic Death Metal

+1. World Domination;
+2. We Shall All Bleed;
+3. Code Of Honor;
+4. Losers' Ballet;
+5. Dark Cell;
+6. Crown Of Creation;
+7. End Begins;
+8. As Words To Bullets;
+9. Praeludium II;
+10. Bloodpact;
+11. To Where The Skies Are Blue

+All songs written by DEADLOCK
+Recorded, produced and engineered by S.Reichl at Slaughter's Palace Mixed by Jacob Hansen
+Recorded at Gaia Studios, Germany

+Thomas Huschka - Bass
+Tobias Graf - Drums
+Johannes Prem - Vocals
+Sabine Weniger - Vocals
+Gert Rymen - Guitars
+Sebastian Reichl - Guitars

+All keyboards and female vocals performed by S.Reichl

-"Manifesto" 2008, Melodic Death Metal
+### "Manifesto" 2008, Melodic Death Metal

+1. The Moribund Choir vs. The Trumpets Of Armageddon 01:10
+2. Martyr To Science 05:13
+3. Slaughter's Palace 04:22
+4. The Brave / Agony Applause 04:03
+5. Deathrace 06:46
+6. Fire At Will 04:53
+7. Seal Slayer 05:39
+8. Manifesto 02:24
+9. Dying Breed 05:38
+10. Altruism 03:24
+11. Temple Of Love 03:07

-"Bizarro World" 2011, Melodic Death Metal
+### "Bizarro World" 2011, Melodic Death Metal

-"The Arsonist" 2013, Melodic Death Metal
+### "The Arsonist" 2013, Melodic Death Metal

-"Hybris" 2016, Melodic Death Metal
+### "Hybris" 2016, Melodic Death Metal

+1. Epitaph
+2. Carbonman
+3. Berserk
+4. Blood Ghost
+5. Hybris
+6. Wrath / Salvation
+7. Backstory Wound
+8. Ein Deutsches Requiem
+9. Vergebung
+10. Welcome Deathrow
+11. Uncivil Hands  (bonus)
+12. Fight Song  (bonus)

 ## Отношения с другими группами